sonalisingh3070/Employee-Attrition-Analysis-Using-Python/README.md

 - Provide competitive compensation and career growth opportunities.
 - Strengthen onboarding and retention programs for new employees.
 - Conduct regular employee feedback surveys to identify retention risks early.
+## Conclusion
+This analysis identified the major factors associated with employee attrition, including overtime, job satisfaction, monthly income, years at the company, and department.
+The insights highlight opportunities for HR to improve employee retention through better work-life balance, competitive compensation, career development, and employee engagement initiatives.
+Overall, the project demonstrates how data-driven analysis can support informed HR decisions and help organizations reduce employee turnover.